TarushiG/Netflix-Clone/README.md

-Clone of the Spotify application made using Flutter & Dart.
+Clone of the Netflix application made using front-end tools.